-If you travel in Spain, the child must have an ID card.
+If you travel in Spain, your child must have an ID card.

-If you travel to Morocco: The child must have a passport.
-Only in the case of the guided day trip to Tangier may the child travel with just an ID card, but this will have to be cleared with FRS first.
+If you travel to Morocco: Your child must have a passport.
+Only in the case of the guided day trip to Tangier may your child travel with just an ID card, but this will have to be cleared with FRS first.

-Registered guide dogs are the only animals authorised to travel in the passenger’s cabin.
-When on board, they must always wear a muzzle, short lead and collar, and they must stay beside their owner.
+Registered guide dogs are always authorised to travel in the passenger area.
+On board, they must have a muzzle, short leash, and collar, and remain with their owner.

 Passengers have the right to take their luggage on board free of charge, this being taken to mean clothing and personal belongings necessary for the use and comfort of passengers during their trip.
 No liability will be accepted for any passenger belongings which have not been entrusted to the Captain for their safekeeping.
 Goods resulting from illegal trade and/or dangerous items are not permitted on board.